citp/privacy-policy-historical/w/we/web/websitealive.com.md

 These third parties are prohibited from using your personal information for any other purpose.

-### No Liability for Acts of Third Parties
+#### No Liability for Acts of Third Parties

 Although WebsiteAlive will use all reasonable efforts to safeguard the confidentiality of the Registration Data, transmissions made by means of the Internet cannot be made absolutely secure.
 WebsiteAlive will have no liability for disclosure of Registration Data due to errors in transmission or unauthorized acts of third parties.

 ### II.
 Pertains to Active Chat application

 Our clients implement our Active Chat application on their website.
 We may collect personal information about their users “End Users” on behalf of our clients such as email, phone number and first and last name.
+AYU Technology Solutions, LLC has no direct relationship with the individuals whose personal information it processes.
+If you are a customer of one of our clients and would no longer like to be contacted by one of our clients that use our service, please contact the client that you interact with directly.
 We do not use this data for any other purposes than as defined in our relationship with our clients.

 We use other third parties to provide screen sharing and click to call services via our Active Chat application.
 When you sign up for these services, we will share your personal information as necessary for the third party to provide that service.
+Transfers to subsequent third parties are covered by the service agreements with our Clients.

+AYU Technology Solutions, LLC has no direct relationship with the individuals whose personal information it processes.
+An individual who seeks access, or who seeks to correct, amend, or delete inaccurate information should direct his query to the AYU Technology Solutions, LLC’s client (the data controller).
+If requested to remove data we will respond within 30 days.

+We will retain personal information we process on behalf of our clients for as long as needed to provide services to our client.
+AYU Technology Solutions, LLC will retain this personal information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.

-### Confidentiality of Your Data
+#### Confidentiality of Your Data

 We will not sell or share with any third party or entity the personal, business or corporate data or personal information that we collect based on a commitment shared by our hosting company.
 All such information shall be confidentially maintained by our hosting community pursuant to our contractual relationship with our hosting company and we shall also maintain strict confidentiality of such information and data.
 We shall use such information strictly for the purpose of providing services to you, our user, and our hosting company shall house such data and information strictly for the purpose of providing services to us for your direct benefit.

 These third parties are prohibited from using your personal information for any other purpose.

-If you would like to inquire about personal data collected in a chat window on a separate site, please refer to the privacy policy on the site in question.
+If you would like to inquire about personal information collected in a chat window on a separate site, please refer to the privacy policy on the site in question.

 ### III.
 Pertains to www.websitealive.com and Active Chat application.

-### General Information
+#### General Information

-We have implemented security policies, rules and technical measure to protect the personal data that we have under our control.
+We have implemented security policies, rules and technical measure to protect the personal information that we have under our control.
 These policies, rules and technical measures help to protect your data from unauthorized access, improper use or disclosure, unauthorized modification, and unlawful destruction or accidental loss.
 However, note that no policy, rule or technical measure can offer 100% protection against unauthorized access, improper use or disclosure, unauthorized modification, unlawful destruction or accidental loss.

-All our employees and data processors, who have access to, and are associated with the processing of personal data, are obliged to respect the confidentiality of our visitor’s and members’ personal data.
+All our employees and data processors, who have access to, and are associated with the processing of personal information, are obliged to respect the confidentiality of our visitor’s and members’ personal information.

 We use your personal information, in a general sense, to operate our business; that means that we use the information to provide customer service and to provide tools and services to our user base, including, individually, you or your business.
 We may also use the information we collect for the purpose of alerting you about changes to our business, web site or special offers we think you will find to be important.
 All emails sent to you are done so pursuant to standard industry security approaches and standards.
 You will be given the opportunity, on at least an annual basis, to notify us that you desire not to receive special offers, however, we do reserve the right to communicate with you regarding any direct business or customer account concerns relevant to your account and of course, to respond to any inquiries or comments that you forward to us regarding your account of the activities of our business or any other user of our tools and services.

 Your password is protected by us from unauthorized access and usage via standard security approaches.
 However, no such process is 100% secured.
 Also, we advise you to never share your password and other sensitive information with any third party and to always verify by examining the address placed into your browser’s URL section that you are actually present at our web site before you enter in your user ID and password information.

-### Use of Aggregated Information
+#### Use of Aggregated Information

 WebsiteAlive reserves the right to disclose to third parties information about Subscriber usage of the WebsiteAlive Web site and any related services, including information gathered during your use of the Site.
 Any information disclosed will be in the form of aggregate data (such as overall patterns or demographic reports) that does not describe or identify any individual user.

-### Cookies
+#### Cookies

 Please note that we employ the use of cookies.
 Currently we employ cookies when users create user accounts, but we may further employ cookies to assist the functionality of other tools, services and functions in the future.